Summer Program

 and communication through virtual leadership simulations.
 Teens leave

-equipped to go out as courageous Christians in a corrupt
+equipped to go out as courageous Christians in a corrupt culture and

-through relationships built with leadership-minded
+empowered through relationships built with leadership-minded

 peers and mentors.